deislabs/spiderlightning/proposals/pubsub-mq-interfaces-proposal.md

 ###  6.1. <a name='Alternative1'></a>Alternative 1

 When investigating a way to keep a hold of the client handle (with the purpose of mainting subscriptions) while interoping `pubsub` and `http`, I investigated the possibility utilizing persistent clients in brokers accessible through an ID, but this approach proved to be inconsistent across implementers.

+###  6.2. <a name='Alternative2'></a>Alternative 2

+Another alternative that was explored was the possibility of sharing variables across HTTP handlers.
+However, as they are all individually isolated, it was impossible to share any of global variables between them.

 ##  7. <a name='AdditionalDetails'></a>Additional Details